Vinsanety/Beta-Climbr/README.md

 The objective of the game is developed as a "High Score" type of game where the player looks to avoid obstacles, collect powerups, and ultimately avoid falling to their demise.

 GAMEPLAY INSTRUCTIONS:
--Use the arrow keys to navigate
+- Use the arrow keys to navigate
--Avoid the falling rocks
+- Avoid the falling rocks
--Grab rope, ice axes, and cliff bars for point powerups -Avoid the bottom of screen
+- Grab rope, ice axes, and cliff bars for point powerups
+- Avoid the bottom of screen
--Avoid the side of the screens
+- Avoid the side of the screens

 "Mountains are not fair or unfair, they are just dangerous." - Reinhold Messner, Italian mountaineer, adventurer, explorer.

 Music By:

--Menu: "Rocky Mountain High", John Denver
+- Menu: "Rocky Mountain High", John Denver
--Gameplay: "Misty Mountain Hop", Led Zeppelin
+- Gameplay: "Misty Mountain Hop", Led Zeppelin
--Game Over: "Fire on the Mountain", The Grateful Dead
+- Game Over: "Fire on the Mountain", The Grateful Dead
--Settings: "Here's to Now", Ugly Casanova
+- Settings: "Here's to Now", Ugly Casanova
--Credits: "Gin and Juice", The Gourds
+- Credits: "Gin and Juice", The Gourds